mmiranda222/.statsuite/content/using-de/searching-data/indexing-data.md

 weight: 1600
 keywords: [
-  'Before indexing data', '#before-indexing-data', 'How to create a collection', '#how-to-create-a-collection', 'What is indexed', '#what-is-indexed',
+  'Before indexing data', '#before-indexing-data', 'How to create a SOLR collection', '#how-to-create-a-solr-collection', 'What is indexed', '#what-is-indexed',
   'Conditions and exceptions', '#conditions-and-exceptions', 'Indexing externally defined dataflows', '#indexing-externally-defined-dataflows',